 Licorice can help control Diabetes by preventing inflammation and liver disease

 Licorice can help with diabetes by reducing liver fat and decreasing the risk of inflammation.
-All important components for diabetes control.
-Licorice might not be the best herb for lowering blood sugar.
+These are important measures for diabetes treatment and control.
+As for lowering blood sugar, licorice might not score as high as some other herbs.

-The main benefits of licorice root use are:
+The main benefits of licorice for diabetes are:

 - Blood sugar lowering